 Keynote Speaker at the National Association of Federal Retirees Quarterly Meeting September 20, 2018

-I will be partnering with fellow author, Janet Dunnett, to speak at the quarterly meeting of the National Association of Federal Retirees on the many facets of 'Sunset Love'.
-My presentation will be peppered with readings from A MATTER OF ISSUE, focussing on the heart racing puppy love that blossoms between Charles and Mary, and the impact this has on family members, one of whom, Kirk, is far more interested in protecting his inheritance than worrying about his father's future happiness.
-Charles finds himself torn between Mary and Kirk, causing the sun to set on the new romance.
-But the sun always rises again for true love, doesn't it?
+I partnered with fellow author, Janet Dunnett, to speak at the quarterly meetings of the North Island and Nanaimo Branches of the National Association of Federal Retirees on the many facets of 'Sunset Love'.
+My presentation was peppered with readings from A MATTER OF ISSUE, focussing on the heart racing puppy love that blossoms between Charles and Mary, and the impact this has on family members, one of whom is more interested in protecting his inheritance than worrying about his father's future happiness. "

 'QB READS' Summer Exhibit at the Qualicum Beach Museum June 8 - September 29, 2018

 An exciting summer exhibit is being launched by the Qualicum Beach Museum on June 8, 2018 celebrating a legacy of local creativity, with a focus on the literary community.
 They will be featuring four local authors, myself included, as well as the library and Mulberry Bush Bookshop, Author readings will be held at 7pm at the Museum and are open to the public: Dan Lundine: June 28 Ralph Martin: July 26 Elinor Florence: August 23 Carollyne Haynes: September 27 I look forward to seeing you there!
 This event is filling up fast ... please call the Museum at 250-752-5533 to check on space availability.

 Carollyne Haynes - "A Matter of Issue" by Linda Tenney RSS Print Four years in the writing, "A Matter of Issue" is Carollyne Haynes' second novel published on the heels of her award-winning autobiography, "Raised by Committee".